Tangail: Tangail Airdrop

-The Tangail Airdrop was a successful battalion-size operation by India's Para Commandos, mounted on December 11 1971, by the 2nd Battalion (Special Operations) (2 PARA) of the Indian Army's Parachute Regiment during the Indo-Pakistani War of 1971 for the liberation of Bangladesh.
+The Tangail Airdrop was a successful battalion-size operation by India's Para Commandos, mounted on 11 December 1971, by the 2nd Battalion (Special Operations) (2 PARA) of the Indian Army's Parachute Regiment during the Indo-Pakistani War of 1971 for the liberation of Bangladesh.
 The operation's main objective was capturing Poongli Bridge on the Jamuna River, which would cut off the Pakistani 93rd Brigade, which was retreating from Mymensingh in the north to defend the capital of East Pakistan, Dhaka, and its approaches.
-The paratroop unit was also tasked to link up with the advancing Maratha Light Infantry on the ground to advance towards the East Pakistani capital.
+The paratroop unit was also tasked with linking up with the advancing Maratha Light Infantry on the ground to advance toward the East Pakistani capital.

-The Pourasabha (municipal corporation) was established on July 1, 1887, and initially divided the city into five wards:
+The Pourasabha (municipal corporation) was established on 1 July 1887, and initially divided the city into five wards:

-This was later restructured into four wards - Ward No. 1 (Central), 2 (Betka), 3 (Dighulia) and 4 (Santosh) - and then, in 1988, into six wards with the addition of Wards 5 (Zila Sadar) and 6 (Kazipur).
+This was later restructured into four wards - Ward No. 1 (Central), 2 (Betka), 3 (Dighulia), and 4 (Santosh) - and then, in 1988, into six wards with the addition of Wards 5 (Zila Sadar) and 6 (Kazipur).

-The first city election was held in November 1887 when the citizens elected eight ward commissioners from four wards.
-The Subdivision Commissioner of Tangail, Shashi Shekhar Dutt, was appointed as the first administrator of Tangail city.
+The first city election was held in November 1887, when the citizens elected eight ward commissioners from four wards.
+The Subdivision Commissioner of Tangail, Shashi Shekhar Dutt, was appointed as the first administrator of Tangail City.
 The city needed to be better developed, lacking paved roads and roadside lamps; subsequently, the regional zamindars and subdivision board provided financial support to dig ponds, lakes, and canals, creating a safe water supply.

-In the early 1900s, the Pourashava installed kerosene roadside lamps.
-The Pourashava gradually became populated in the first half of the 20th century.
-During this time, many tube wells were set up in the city, and the main modes of transportation were horsecars and cattle.

 Electricity was established in the city in the early 1930s.
 Paved roads were constructed in the 1960s, connecting the town to Dhaka.
 Simultaneously, bridges and culverts were installed.

 In 1985, Tangail was promoted from a C to a B Class city.
 In 1989, the Pourashava was promoted to A-Class.
 In the 1990s, the city was financed by the Asian Development Bank and the Government of Bangladesh to develop water supply, sanitation, wastewater drainage, bus terminals, supermarkets, and other infrastructure.

 In 1999, the city was restructured again into 18 wards (its current organization).

-Wards
+Administration

 Tangail has an area of 35.22 km2, divided into 18 wards and 64 mahallas.

 The Bangladeshi government is planning to expand the city to a total area of 81.75 km2.